Frequently Asked Questions

 What is Bacterial Iron?

-A Bacterial Iron is a bacterium that feeds on iron.
+Bacterial Iron is a bacterium that feeds on iron.
 As water with iron is stagnant, the bacteria flourish causing a reddish-brown color and slime to occur on surfaces.
 This bacterium is most frequently found in toilet flush tanks.
-Check out the product “Iron Magic” on our Iron Stain
+Check out the product “Iron Magic” on our Iron Stain Removal page.
+Iron Magic can help with the removal of bacterial iron in various household areas.

 Why do I need Salt in the Water Softener Process?